Modelling and Verifying Neuronal Archetypes in Rocq: Modelling Neurons and their Properties in Rocq

-The Coq Proof Assistant is an interactive theorem prover that implements a highly expressive logic called the Calculus of Inductive Constructions (CIC)~\cite{BC04book}.
+The Rocq Prover is an interactive theorem prover that implements a highly expressive logic called the Calculus of Inductive Constructions (CIC)~\cite{BC04book}.
 It has been widely used in the verification of programs and systems.
 Proofs of correctness of computer systems and (in our case) biological systems involve many technical details that are easy to get wrong; formal proof helps to automate the repetitive cases as well as guarantee that no cases are omitted.

-Our development does not depend on advanced features of Coq like dependent types or the hierarchy of universes, and thus while we take into account everything about the model and properties, our model is not difficult to understand, even for readers with a basic knowledge of theorem proving, and could likely be translated fairly easily to other interactive theorem provers such as Nuprl~\cite{Nuprl86}, the PVS Specification and Verification System \cite{pvs}, and Isabelle/HOL \cite{isabelle}.
+Our development does not depend on advanced features of Rocq like dependent types or the hierarchy of universes, and thus while we take into account everything about the model and properties, our model is not difficult to understand, even for readers with a basic knowledge of theorem proving, and could likely be translated fairly easily to other interactive theorem provers such as Nuprl~\cite{Nuprl86}, the PVS Specification and Verification System \cite{pvs}, and Isabelle/HOL \cite{isabelle}.